dstmarthe/ath/content/happening/the-no-white-labor-day/index.md

 hasVideo: false
 ---

 Have you ever heard of the fashion rule that says you shouldn't wear white after Labor Day?
 This age-old rule has been around for decades, but have you ever wondered where it came from and why it's still so prevalent today?
-In this article, we'll take a closer look at the fascinating origin of the "No White After Labor Day" fashion rule and explore why it still holds such a strong influence over our fashion choices.

 ### The History of the Rule